NashWellington/NNES/tests.md

 * //TODO set CHR-RAM if specified, CHR-ROM otherwise

 ## Input
+* Keyboard input seems to only take 1 key press at a time

 ## Misc
 TODO move game-specific bugs to a compatibility.md file or something